taurinrobinson-wq/saoriverse-console/velinor/stories/REMNANTS_SYSTEM_GUIDE.md

 ### REMNANTS Traits (What NPCs Are Made Of)

-Each NPC has 8 personality traits, each ranging from 0.0 (absent) to 1.0 (dominant):
+Each NPC has 8 personality traits, each ranging from **0.1 (recessive) to 0.9 (dominant)**:

+No trait ever reaches absolute extremes (0.0 or 1.0) — this preserves nuance and ensures room for growth/decline.

 | Trait | Meaning | Example |
 |-------|---------|---------|